dplecko/CFA/README.md

 Please note that `faircause` is currently at its first version `0.0.0.9000`, meaning that is has not yet been thoroughly tested.
-Any issues and bug reports would therefore be much appreciated.
+Any issues and bug reports are warmly welcomed and much appreciated.

 ## Example